Agency comparison

 Is Patriot Conceptions an alternative to Growing Generations?

 It can be, depending on fit.
-Compare Growing Generations's current public program language with Patriot Conceptions' cost, state-law, profile-access, bilingual, and military-family planning surfaces before choosing an agency.
+Compare Growing Generations's current public program language with Patriot Conceptions' cost, state-law, readiness review, multilingual, and military-family planning surfaces before choosing an agency.

 What should intended parents verify before choosing between Growing Generations and another agency?